thecoshman/http/http.md

     unlocked with password "pwd".

     Assuming password is correct, example output change:
-      Hosting "." on port 8000 TLS certificate from "cert/http8k.p12"...
+      Hosting "." on port 8000 TLS certificate from "cert/http8k.p12" and no authentication...

   `http --gen-ssl`